BlenderCharacters/3_Cube_Dude/README.md

 + Parenting of the IK and pole bones
 + Possible re-parenting of the leg and arm chains

+### 28 Bone Layers
++ Bones can be moved on top multiple layers
++ More that one bone layer can be shown at a time
++ This help optimise our display so only key bones are on display

 ### 99 New Ideas Below
 //// Lecture Plan////